arushisharma17/NeuroX/README.md

 - **Path**: Specifies a particular resource within the domain.
 - **Ports**: Specifies the port number if different from the default (e.g., `localhost:8080`).

-### Closing Notes

-Understanding networking fundamentals, including TCP, UDP, and DNS, is essential for designing and maintaining efficient systems.
-These components ensure reliable, fast, and accurate communication over the internet.

 ---